Obituary of Shirley G. Lavery

 Calling hours will be at Glenville Funeral Home located at 9 Glenridge Rd. on December 5th, from 4 – 8pm.
 A full mass celebrating Shirley’s life will be held at St. Andrews Episcopal Church, located at 50 Sacandaga Rd. in Scotia on December 6th at 9am; interment immediately following at Park Cemetery in Scotia.
 In lieu of flowers the family requests donations be made to Alzheimer’s Association or The Community Hospice of NY.
 Online condolences www.glenvillefuneralhome.com

-https://www.tributeslides.com/tributes/show/2HJ9JNFFKTY758RSTo send flowers to the family of Shirley Lavery , please visit Tribute Store
+https://www.tributeslides.com/tributes/show/2HJ9JNFFKTY758RSTo send flowers to the family or plant a tree in memory of Shirley Lavery , please visit Tribute Store

 Providing a full range of funeral services to Saratoga and Schenectady county residents since 1986.